Shreyas-Ashtamkar/Trash-CLI/README.md

-# Native Trash CLI
+# Native Trash CLI - V1.0
-#### Version 1.0

-> This is free software; you are free to change and redistribute it.
+<font face="Times New Roman" >" This is free software; you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+There is NO WARRANTY, to the extent permitted by law. "</font>

 ## USAGE